2.5 Tracking a moving target

 Security is an ever-changing topic.
 New technologies are always being introduced and they bring new risks, or allow old threats to resurface in a new form.

 Old technologies are retired by manufacturers, potentially leaving their users exposed to danger as bugs and security weaknesses remain unaddressed.
-And there are new threats being discovered every day, such as the WannaCry ransomware attack of 2017, or the more recent WastedLocker ransomware attack that shut down the services of Garmin (GPS and SmartWatch products manufacturer) in the USA in July 2020.
+And there are new threats being discovered every day, such as the WannaCry ransomware attack of 2017 or the more recent SamSam ransomware attack that shut down services across the city of Atlanta.

 On 22nd March 2018, Atlanta, Georgia was hit by a cyber attack which rendered parts of the city’s government inoperable.
 The attack was in the form of a piece of malicious software (malware) called SamSam.
 This is a piece of ransomware – a program that stops users accessing their data until they pay a ransom, usually in a cryptocurrency such as Bitcoin, to receive the keys needed to unlock their data.
 SamSam demanded a ransom of $51,000; payable in seven days or the data would never be recoverable.
 Some reports say that the address needed to pay the ransom was made unavailable shortly after the attack; but in any case, there is no evidence that the city paid SamSam’s creators.